 Sidgwick Hall – originally called ‘North Hall’ – was the College’s second building.
 When it was built, in 1880, it was divided from the rest of the College by Newnham Lane, the continuation of Newnham Walk through to Grange Road.
 After Newnham negotiated the closure of the lane (and its replacement by Sidgwick Avenue, to the north of the building), the two parts of the College were united.

 Clough Hall was built in 1886.
 After Newnham College was incorporated as a not for profit association in June 1880, the College went ahead with building the splendid Clough Hall and its fine Dining Hall.

 The Kennedy building was built in 1906, to accommodate the growing number of academic staff, and so unlike the other main buildings, does not have its own dining hall (students dined in their own building until the early sixties, presided over originally by the Vice-Principal for their own hall, and later on by the Tutor for their own hall).
 Its name commemorates Marion Kennedy (1836-1914), who had been honorary Secretary of the College from 1880 until 1904.

 Last of all the Champneys buildings is Peile, completed in 1910.
-Peile Hall commemorated the work which Dr. Peile, Master of Christ’s College, and his wife had done for Newnham.
-He was President of the College from 1890 to 1909 and Mrs. Peile organized the correspondence classes which helped many women unable to come up to Cambridge.
+Peile Hall commemorated the work which Annette and John Peile had done for Newnham.
+Dr. Peile, Master of Christ’s College, was President of the College from 1890 to 1909.
+Mrs. Annette Peile organized the correspondence classes which helped many women unable to come up to Cambridge.

 Newnham’s Old Laboratories were built in 1879.
 At the time the sciences were becoming increasingly important in Cambridge, but women were not allowed to use the University’s laboratories.
 Friends and students of Newnham subscribed to provide a laboratory where women could attend demonstrations and conduct experiments.